Stwissel/presentations2/pairprogramming/slides/why2.md

 ## Claims

 - Faster deliverables
-- Betterqualitycode
+- Better quality code
-- Sharedknowledge
+- Shared knowledge
 - Improved team communication
-- Personalgrowth
+- Personal growth
 - "You are not alone"

+---

+## Risk management

+- No single point of screw up
+- Low barrier to understand code
+- Avoid hold-up of single developer

 ---